Jarichi/Mysteries-of-Rankhra/World Notes/PCs/Cynthia/Cynthia Char.md

 statblock for marilyn herself as vampire

+3 sheets, one with actual power, one with the fake persona and cynthia has one with her scaled down power level, even tho

 ## Stats
 #### Marilyn
 [Ixalan Vampire](http://dnd5e.wikidot.com/lineage:vampire)
+level 14 warlock, raveb wueen patron might be scaled down if it proves to be too powerful
 #### Marilyn (fake persona)
 [Moon elf](https://www.dandwiki.com/wiki/Moon_Elf_(5e_Subrace)) [warlock: raven queen]()